wdv4758h/pypy-extradoc/talk/pyconza2013/abstract.rst

 PyPy is a fast alternative Python implementation.
 Software Transactional Memory is a current academic research topic.
-Put the two together --brew for a couple of years-- and we obtain a version of PyPy that runs on multiple cores, without the infamous Global Interpreter Lock (GIL).
+Put the two together --brew for a couple of years-- and we get a version of PyPy that runs on multiple cores, without the infamous Global Interpreter Lock (GIL).
 It has been freshly released in beta, including integration with the Just-in-Time compiler.